joeyarbogast/470_SP/README.md

 This reads the keys from `keys.txt` and uses them to decrypt the secret, which is then output on stdout.

+## Project Status ##

+We have successfully parallelized the the split_number function using OpenMP directives.
+Specifically we parallelized the random coefficient generation and have parallelized the for loop that calculates the shares.
+Other attempts at parallelizing join_shares, split_string, join_strings generate_share_strings and extract_secret have proven to be ineffective and break encryption or decryption.

+### TODOs ###

+* Need to implement parallelism with the decryption.
+* Experiment with scheduling and do a performance writeup on it
+* See if we can implement MPI in place of OpenMP directives or use MPI on a different part of the program.
+* Make performance charts and include them in the repository.

 ## The Shares ##
 From Fletcher: